 What’s a crime here is that Peter Ustinov is a brilliant actor and he is just wasted in this silly racial stereotype role, as is Clive Revill who is stuck playing his Chinese number one henchman.
 Now One of Our Dinosaurs is Missing isn’t all bad; Helen Hayes is quite fun as the leader of a group of nannies hellbent on defeating these nefarious villains and rescuing Lord Southmere, and I particularly enjoyed Joan Sims as Emily, the one young nanny who thinks the whole thing is just “so exciting” and she is an overall delight in this film.
-There is a nice bit where two boys, charges of Helen Hayes, who secretly get involved in the hunt and, by trying to prove to their nannies how much smarter they are, they end up tipping off the Chinese that Brontosaurus skeleton that everyone is fighting over is the wrong one.
-Speaking of the skeleton theft this is what everyone paid to see; three nannies in a high speed chase with a prehistoric cargo is pretty damn fun to watch.
-The jokes a pretty predictable; a lot of double takes and jaw droppings, and even big game hunter who thinks that thing would make an excellent trophy, but overall still a decent sequence.
+There is a nice bit where two boys, charges of Helen Hayes, secretly get involved in the hunt and by trying to prove to their nannies how much smarter they are they end up tipping off the Chinese that the Brontosaurus skeleton that everyone is fighting over is the wrong one.
+Speaking of the skeleton theft this is what everyone paid to see; three nannies in a high-speed chase with a prehistoric cargo is pretty damn fun to watch.
+The jokes a pretty predictable; a lot of double-takes and jaw droppings, and even a big game hunter who thinks that thing would make an excellent trophy, but overall still a decent sequence.

 At ninety minutes the movie does run along at a fairly good clip, and I did chuckle a few times, especially during the Chinese martial artists versus the old nannies big fight at the end, but this is certainly a movie of its time and most modern audiences will either find it quaint and boring while others will find it offensive due to the “Yellow Face” casting.
 Sadly both are valid points of view making this a film that can only be recommended to the cinematically curious and the Disney completists.